Laguna Lake Development Authority: Environmental Management Program

-LLDA puts into action systems and programs such as Environmental User Fee System (EUFS), Public Disclosure Program (PDP), the Appropriation and Utilization of Surface Waters (Surface Waters) for the management of the lake waters and tributaries that flow into the Lake, to ensure their proper use and maintenance for the sustainability of the ecosystem.
+LLDA supervises systems and programs such as Environmental User Fee System (EUFS), Public Disclosure Program (PDP), the Appropriation and Utilization of Surface Waters (Surface Waters) for the management of the lake waters and tributaries that flow into the lake, to ensure their proper use and maintenance for the sustainability of the ecosystem.

 The Environmental User Fee System

-To realize the objectives of the creation of LLDA, the agency implemented policies to curb the possibility of stressing the lake’s assimilative capacity.
+To realize the objectives of the creation of LLDA, the agency implemented policies to curb the possibility of stressing the lake's assimilative capacity.
 The most recent policy was the Environmental User Fee System (EUFS).
 The EUFS was implemented by virtue of LLDA Board Resolution 22 in 1996.
-The objective of the policy was to “…(reduce) the pollution loading in to the Laguna de Bay by enjoining all discharges of liquid wastes to internalize the cost of environmental degradation…”.
-Formally, the said board resolution aptly defined the EUFS as a “market–based” policy instrument aimed at reducing the pollution loading in the lake.
-As such, companies found to have unusually high concentration of pollutants in their emissions, need to pay fines or lake “user–fees”.
+The objective of the policy was to "…(reduce) the pollution loading in to the Laguna de Bay by enjoining all discharges of liquid wastes to internalize the cost of environmental degradation…".
+Formally, the said board resolution defined the EUFS as a "market–based" policy instrument aimed at reducing the pollution loading in the lake.
+As such, companies found to have unusually high concentration of pollutants in their emissions, need to pay fines or lake "user–fees".